jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 1.6.4?
+### What's new in 1.6.5?
-- Added "sorting_filters" to specify a subset of model objects to be sorted.
+- Namespace fixes for jQuery in Django admin

 ### Future